janstary/sox/README.md

 and to bring SoX to a next bugfix release.
 These are the main changes made so far:

-* removed `./libgsm`: GSM is an optional format like any other
 * removed all Windows support (MSVC, cygwin, all the `#ifdef`s, ...).
 * removed Debian specific files: no system treated extra
 * removed CMake support: build using plain old make
+* removed `./libgsm`: GSM is an optional format like any other
+* removed `./liblpc10`; extracted into https://github.com/janstary/lpc10

 Long-time goals: